Youth Volunteering: Team pegasus

 ONE-TIME VOLUNTEERS: One-time Volunteering is a great way to connect with Camp Ten Trees...or to become reacquainted if you've been away!
 After completing a brief application process, One-time Volunteers help with an upcoming event or project, with no ongoing commitment.
 Contact us if you're interested in One-time Volunteering!

 board or board committee voluntering

+How about a board committee?
 Not sure you want to apply to the board?
 You don't need to be on the board itself to join a board committee.
 You can have fun, meet awesome folks, and sustain the Camp Ten Trees Mission, Values, and Commitment to Social Justice by joining a board committee.
 Download the board committee application.

 These folks create and work from a solid fund development plan that brings in the funding needed to deliver quality programming.
 Volunteers on this committee work on the annual auction, learn about and apply for grants, share the stories of Camp Ten Trees with donors and supporters, and more!

-This committee provides oversight of budgetting, financial reporting, and bookkeeping.
+This committee provides oversight of bookkeeping, budgeting, and financial reporting.
 Don't mistake this committee for a yawn fest; it brings a reflection of our Values into the realm of number-crunching.
 What a revolution!